 Because we expect to rely on third parties to manufacture VAX-24 and any future vaccine candidates, and we expect to collaborate with third parties on the development of VAX-24 and any future vaccine candidates, we must, at times, share trade secrets with them.
-We also conduct joint research and development programs that may require us to share trade secrets under the terms of our research and development partnerships or similar agreements.
+We also conduct joint research and development that may require us to share trade secrets under the terms of our research and development partnerships or similar agreements.
 We seek to protect our proprietary technology in part by entering into confidentiality agreements and, if applicable, material transfer agreements, consulting agreements or other similar agreements with our advisors, employees, third-party contractors and consultants prior to beginning research or disclosing proprietary information.
 These agreements typically limit the rights of the third parties to use or disclose our confidential information, including our trade secrets.
 Despite the contractual provisions employed when working with third parties, the need to share trade secrets and other confidential information increases the risk that such trade secrets become known by our competitors, are inadvertently incorporated into the technology of others or are disclosed or used in violation of these agreements.
 Given that our proprietary position is based, in part, on our know-how and trade secrets, a competitor's discovery of our trade secrets or other unauthorized use or disclosure would impair our competitive position and may have an adverse effect on our business and results of operations.
+Further, disputes may arise under these agreements regarding inventorship or ownership of proprietary information generated during research and development.